Uncut Poetry

 Licence: https://filmmusic.io/standard-license

-If you liked this poem, consider listening to these other poems on loneliness and aloneness -
+If you liked this poem, consider listening to these other poems on ways of dying -

 Follow me on Instagram at @sunilgivesup.